-- Provide design of oDAS nodes for the outdoor venues of Seattle Center using Atoll Planning tool.
+- Provide design of oDAS nodes for the outdoor venues of Seattle Center using the Atoll Planning tool.

-- Post process, and analyze baseline walk test using Windcatcher.
+- Post-process, and analyze baseline walk test using Windcatcher.

 - Presented design to T-Mobile ACS Engineering, Development team.

-- Designed and integrated antenna systems for C, Ku and Ka bands.
+- Designed and integrated antenna systems for C, Ku, and Ka bands.

 - Develop iPhone LTE/UMTS/GSM testing methodology and automate with R&S CMW500 and python under signaling conditions.

-- Build tools for testing automation, data processing and analysis based on various network protocols and bash/powershell scripts.
+- Build tools for testing automation, data processing, and analysis based on various network protocols and bash/PowerShell scripts.